GameStop Surges After Reporting First Profit in Two Years

 JPMorgan Owned the LME ‘Nickel’ That Was Actually Bags of Stones

-Net income was $48.2 million, the first profit in two years, and compared with a loss of $147.5 million a year earlier, the Grapevine, Texas-based company said in a statement Tuesday.
+Net income was $48.2 million, the first profit in two years, and compared with a loss of $147.5 million a year earlier, the Grapevine, Texas-based video game retailer said in a statement Tuesday.
+Earnings per share were 16 cents, compared with a loss of 49 cents a year earlier.
 Net sales fell 1.2% to $2.23 billion in the three months ended Jan.
 28, but that was higher than analysts’ projections of $2.18 billion.

-The shares surged to $24.15.
-Very few analysts currently cover the so-called meme stock, whose shares have fluctuated wildly over the past two years.
+The shares surged to a high of $24.50 after hours in New York.
+Very few analysts currently cover the so-called meme stock, which has fluctuated wildly over the past two years.

+“GameStop is a much healthier business today than it was in the start of 2021,” Chief Executive Officer Matt Furlong said on a call with analysts.
+“We have a path to full-year profitability.”
+The company didn’t offer an outlook for 2023.

+One bright spot in the quarterly results was GameStop’s business selling physical collectibles, an area the company has identified as a long-term priority.
+Sales in that category rose 12% to $313.2 million.
+Sales in the hardware and accessories category rose 4.6% to 1.24 billion but software sales fell 15% to $670.4 million.

+Supply chain delays during the pandemic left GameStop with a backlog of inventory that had accrued during previously high demand during the early Covid era.
+The company reduced inventory to $682.9 million at year end, down from $915 million from a year earlier.

 Activist investor Ryan Cohen joined GameStop’s board and became its chairman in 2021, embarking on a reorganization that included ousting the chief financial officer and company-wide layoffs.
-A push into digital assets — the company announced a partnership with now-bankrupt cryptocurrency exchange FTX US last fall — has so far produced mixed results.
+A push into digital assets — the company announced a partnership with now-bankrupt cryptocurrency exchange FTX US last fall, only to cancel it two months later — has so far produced mixed results.

 Retail traders turned GameStop into a meme stock during the pandemic, wildly pumping up its share price based on social media chatter unrelated to the company’s fundamentals.